kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 <!--TODO: CoAP has Content-Format option for that.
 It already has json and cbor, but not protobuf.-->

-### Request/response pattern
-Many extensions require request/response style communication, which is natively supported by CoAP, but not MQTT.
-To overcome this, a separate topic (resource path) is introduced for responses over MQTT.

-Responses over MQTT MUST be published to the topic constructed by appending `/status` suffix to the request topic.
-This applies to both server and client responses.

-Response MUST be published with the same QoS level as the corresponding request.

 ### Security
 We separate *client authentication* and *endpoint identification*.